 Everyone must be quick to hear, slow to speak and slow to anger; for the anger of man does not achieve the righteousness of God. – James 1:19-20

-I walked in the door today to find a family friend visiting my son.
-It’s a work day, and I had been away from my desk for an hour, so I checked my email (more…)
+I walked in the door one day to find a family friend visiting my son.
+It was a work day, and I had been away from my desk for an hour, so I checked (more…)

 Last time we talked about how it’s biblical to pray for healing, and such prayers don’t have to be to the exclusion of outreach to the lost.
 But we ended with a caveat: We must stop praying for healing when God says no, as He did to Paul.